OctopusDeploy/blog/blog/2025-05/tpf/index.md

   - Continuous Delivery
 ---

 We have seen thousands of customers go from quarterly multi-hour deployments with frequent failures to 15 minute (or less) deployments every week with infrequent failures after implementing Octopus Deploy.
-The next logical step is to go from weekly 15 minute (or less) deployments to daily zero-downtime deployments.
-The prevalent opinion is that is achieved by implementing canary or blue/green deployments.
+It is a big accomplishment.
+But, there is still more work to do.
+Often, we talk to many customers who believe the next step is to fully embrace Continuous Delivery, and add even more automation.
+Go from weekly 15 minute (or less) deployments to daily zero-downtime deployments by implementing canary or blue/green deployments.

-The primary problem to solve is **not** downtime.
-That is not what continuous delivery is about.
+That is a fundamental misunderstanding of Continuous delivery.
 [Continuous Delivery](https://continuousdelivery.com) focuses on getting changes of all types—including new features, configuration changes, bug fixes and experiments—into production, or into the hands of users, _safely and quickly_ in a _sustainable_ way.
 The code is _always_ in a deployable state, even in the face of teams of thousands of developers making changes on a daily basis.

-Applications that require zero-downtime and (near) daily deployments typically have more than a couple of developers.
-There are multiple streams of work in flight.
-Be it bug fixes, new features, performance improvements, or security enhancements.
-Being able to continuously deliver changes from multiple developers is the primary problem to solve.
-By solving that, you'll also solve downtime (among other problems).
+After getting to weekly 15 minute (or less) deployments the next challenges to solve for Continuous Delivery are:

+- Getting feedback faster and ensuring new features being built are useful to users.
+- Making it easy for several developers to work in the same code base and coordinate multiple streams of work.
+- Ensuring bug fixes, performance improvements, and security enhancements aren't blocked by new features and can deploy to production as soon as they are ready.
+- Quality is built-in to every step of the process, and not allowing non-useful functionality or critical issues reach users.

-Continuously delivering changes, safely and quickly in a sustainable way, from multiple developers requires a fundamental change in how you _create and release functionality_ to your users.
+all that requires a fundamental change in how you _create and release functionality_ to your users.
 It requires TPF, [trunk based development](https://trunkbaseddevelopment.com/), [progressive delivery](https://octopus.com/blog/common-deployment-patterns-and-how-to-set-them-up-in-octopus), and [feature toggles](https://martinfowler.com/articles/feature-toggles.html).

+## The risk of adding new features and functionality

+Building new features and functionality is risky.
+Software development is a zero-sum game, a developer working on one feature cannot work on other features.
+It requires an investment from the company in both time and resources.
+Building the wrong feature is worse than not building the feature at all as the time and money could have been spent elsewhere.
+In the [Phoenix Project](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262592), one of the main characters, Erik states "If you're lucky, ten percent will get the desired benefits.
+So the faster you can get those features to market and test them, the better off you'll be."

+Even though it is a work of fiction, the thought that only ten, twenty, or even thirty percent of new features will get the desired benefits is a scary thought.
+The sooner you can get feedback, the better it will be.
+Trying to pivot after months of work will take substantially more effort than pivoting after a few days or weeks.

-## Coordinating multiple streams of work
+## Challenges coordinating multiple streams of work

 Ten years ago, I was an Octopus Deploy customer.
 After implementing Octopus Deploy (and Redgate for DB changes), my application went from quarterly deployments taking two (or more) hours to taking 15 minutes and deploying every ten(ish) days.
 Even better, deployment failures and emergency fixes went from a virtual guarantee to never happening.
 Our deployments were consistent and reliable.
 It was a considerable accomplishment involving many people.